|

 and return on Saturday, your fare would be considerably higher than

+if you extended your trip to Sunday morning.
 Some Days are cheaper than others. – Fly on Tuesdays,

 Wednesdays, and Saturdays.
 Some airlines offer cheaper fares on